Tsumekiri/Easier-ElonaPlusCustom-GX/README.md

 - Player can cheat indefinitely in blackjack
 - Can eat indefinitely

-As I said, basically a cheaty Overdose mode.
+As I said, basically a cheaty Overdose mode and a learning project.
 Otherwise, it stays the same as the main repository.

 I probably won't be keeping this fork up-to-date, as it's just a project I made for fun to learn the language used to make Elona+.